 Sambar is a tangy, healthy, comforting soup beloved throughout India, changing from state to state, region to region, and stove to stove.
 In South India, it is a favorite breakfast eaten with dosas and idlis.
 Sambar is also very satisfying as a light meal with some hearty bread and a salad.
 Made from a mix of lentils and vegetables, this soup is a perfect cold weather and holiday eating recovery food.
 Your body and taste buds will thank you.

-My goal for this dish was to create a lentil soup with the tantalizing flavors of Kerala: coconut, mustard seeds, and curry leaves.
-Make this recipe your own by choosing the vegetables you want to use depending on what you like and have on hand.
+My goal for this dish was to create a lentil soup with Kerala’s tantalizing flavors: coconut, mustard seeds, and curry leaves.
+Make this recipe your own by choosing the vegetables you want to use, depending on what you like and have on hand.
 Decide how thick you like your soup, and after making it once or twice, you may even change up the balance of lentils to vegetables.

 Sambar Spice Powder

 I’ve used a store-bought sambar masala for this recipe, but you could make a homemade spice mix.
-If you are looking for a recipe, Swasthi Shreekanth of Swasthi’s Recipes has a good recipe for sambar powder.
+If you are looking for a recipe, Swasthi Shrekkanth of Swasthi’s Recipes has a good recipe for sambar powder.
 Or you can buy packaged sambar masala from your local Indian grocery or online.
-I recommend the MTR brand of sambar powder.
+My favorite brand of sambar powder is MTR.

 Sambar is an easy soup to make, but I’ve gone outside the box when cooking the vegetables.
 Being a big fan of high heat roasting, I suggest that you roast the vegetables rather than boil them.
 Roasting adds sweetness, better texture, and each vegetable tastes more like the best version of themselves.
 If you prefer to skip the roasting step, add the vegetables to the onion and spice mixture when it is finished cooking.
 Add water as needed for the vegetables to cook properly and let them simmer until the vegetables are done to your liking.